Having a web strategy in place is important to achieve good results, but how do you set a strategy? Here are ten steps that will help you get started.

 |Web strategy roadmap|

-To focus both yourself and the organization on the key findings, create a good Executive Summary.
+To focus both yourself and the organisation on the key findings, create a good Executive Summary.
 This should be more than a cheat sheet for management.
 It should reflect the most important consequences of executing on the plan.

 Our summary started with defining the purpose of the Visma web presence.
 Although this was reflected in the goals-chapter, it felt useful to start the document with answering why the organization should use resources on web.